fbpx

 You’ll check in for this Big Island Hawaii luau right next to the Lagoon Tower at the Royal Kona Resort.
 Photo credit: Marcie Cheung

-The first thing you’ll do is stand in line for check in.
-This is where you’ll get wristbands to show that you are guests at the Royal Kona luau.
-Then, you’ll have an opportunity to write down if you are celebrating a birthday, anniversary, or other special event.
+The first thing you’ll do is stand in line for check-in.
+This is where you’ll get wristbands to show you are guests at the Royal Kona Luau.
+Then, you’ll be able to write down if you are celebrating a birthday, anniversary, or other special event.

 Image of a man wearing a red Aloha shirt and a white mask pouring cocktails at the Royal Kona Resort luau.